foundry-rs/book/src/reference/anvil/README.md

 When given a hex string previously returned by `anvil_dumpState`, merges the contents into the current chain state.
 Will overwrite any colliding accounts/storage slots.

 `anvil_nodeInfo`
-Retrieves the configuration params for the currently Anvil node.
+Retrieves the configuration params for the currently running Anvil node.

 ##### Special Methods
 The special methods come from Ganache.
 You can take a look at the documentation [here](https://github.com/trufflesuite/ganache-cli-archive/blob/master/README.md).